an1mehacker/SR-Economy-Simulator/README.md

 To use this project, run main.py and enter a desired amount for the market parameters

 # Features
-- One Market class is generated to display a trade good.
-- Type commands to buy or sell goods and see the changes.
-- Multiple corporations will spawn each different price variations
-- A supply of trade goods will be distributed among the corporations
-- An equilibrium quantity will determine the status of the trade good: Deficit, Balanced or Surplus
-- The prices will reflect the status following supply and demand law
+- Buy from multiple Producers at different prices and sell them with your bought items
+- Prices reflect Supply and Demand Law determined by the Market's Equilibrium and Current Supply quantities.
-- When supply is low, selling prices approach buying prices to incentivize selling
+- Selling prices approach buying prices to incentivize selling when supply is low
-- Market allocates 75% of the equilibrium amount to its own internal supply that the player cannot interact with, to avoid a player induced deficit
+- Internal Supply - 75% of the equilibrium amount is reserved only for the market, to avoid a player induced deficit
+- Passage of Time - Prices fluctuate over time and they grow to reflect a rising inflation
-- Self-balancing market - buying will add equal demand to selling and vice versa (Being reworked)
+- Delayed Self-balancing market - over time buying will add equal demand to selling and vice versa when at a surplus
-- Bracketed Pricing - Prices recalculate after reaching critical breakpoints
+- Bracketed Pricing - Prices recalculate after reaching critical breakpoints to avoid being rewarded for flooding a market

 Here's an example use
 ![](images/pic1.png?)

 Most important file is economy_entity.py